amoazeni75/amoazeni75.github.io/DOCUMENTATION.md

-# S.Alireza Moazeni - Website Documentation
+# Alireza Moazeni - Website Documentation

 Complete guide for managing and updating your personal academic website.